-This pub is owned by Stephen and Steven.
-Yes, it is a little confusing that they have the same name but they have different roles within the business.
-Stephen is from a food and hospitality background and therefore oversees the menus.
-He’ developed a winning Sunday roast offering which is served from 12 noon until 8pm.
-If you’re feeling peckish you can start with a smoked fish plate with beetroot and horseradish chutney or chicken liver pate with pear compote, baby gherkins and artisan bread.
+Stephen and Steven own this pub.
+Yes, it is a little confusing that they have the same name, but they have different roles within the business.
+Stephen is from a food and hospitality background so he oversees the menus.
+Stephen has developed a winning Sunday roast offering which is served from 12 noon until 8 pm.
+If you’re feeling peckish, you can start with a smoked fish plate with beetroot and horseradish chutney or chicken liver pate with pear compote, baby gherkins and artisan bread.
 Homeboy ordered a starter of white shallot and broccoli soup with crumbled Stilton and croutons.
-This was presented in a very cute glass jar with a lid on top of a chopping board with a side of bread.
+This was presented in an adorable glass jar with bread on top of a chopping board.

 White Shallot and Broccoli Soup with Crumbled Stilton and Croutons

 Alternatives to the roast dinner included ale battered haddock with pea puree and chunky chips.
-A beef burger with Stilton or cheddar and a choice of hand cut chips or straw fries.
+A beef burger with Stilton or cheddar and a choice of hand-cut chips or straw fries.
 They also had a warm chicken Caesar salad as a main.
 Homeboy went for the halloumi and courgette herb cakes with a chilli ginger dressing which was a brilliant veggie option.
-The menu will alter slightly throughout the year in tune with the seasons but there will always be a roast waiting for you on a Sunday!
+The menu will alter slightly throughout the year in tune with the seasons, but there will always be a roast waiting for you on Sunday!

-If you have room for a dessert you can try something like a cinnamon and apple crumble with vanilla ice cream, sorbet or a cheeseboard.
-The drink selection was very extensive and premium.
-They have a long list of cocktails and can mix you up anything you desire even if it’s not on their list.
+If you have room for a dessert, you can try something like cinnamon and apple crumble with vanilla ice cream, sorbet or a cheeseboard.
+The drink selection is very extensive and premium.
+They have a long list of cocktails and can mix you up to anything you desire.
 Beers on tap are available from the New River Brewery, Three Sods Beer and Hackney Brewery plus more.
-They have many bottled beers including Belgian and German varieties so you’re in for a treat.
+They have many bottled beers including Belgian and German varieties, so you’re in for a treat.

-The evening menu for the rest of the week is served from 6-10pm and on Saturday food is 12 noon until 10pm.
+The evening menu for the rest of the week is served from 6 pm until 10 pm and on Saturday food is 12 noon until 10 pm.
 Starters will be along the lines of crispy pig ears with lemon and herb mayonnaise or scotch egg with homemade piccalilli sauce.
-Sea food starters are mussels or hand dived scallops with squid ink.
-Veggie options featured are butternut squash soup or marinated tomatoes with capers, red onions, olives and artisan bread.
-Mains wise its beef burger or rib eye steak with chips.
+Seafood starters include mussels or hand-dived scallops with squid ink.
+Veggie options will be something like butternut squash soup or marinated tomatoes with capers, red onions, olives and artisan bread.
+Mains include a beef burger or rib-eye steak with chips.
 Chicken lovers can try the burger or chicken and wild mushroom pie.
-They also have pan roasted fillet of cod with crushed new potatoes.
+They also have a pan-roasted fillet of cod with crushed new potatoes.
 Vegetarians can enjoy the red quinoa with charred leek, sweetcorn, broccoli and leek velouté with crispy sage.
-All sounds yummy so go book your table now!
+All sounds yummy so book your table now!

 The Cellars Pub Interiors

 The rear dining room is substantial with a giant glazed skylight which floods the space with natural light.
 A new fabulous red leather button back banquette seat has been installed which runs the length of one wall.
 Other seating includes an eclectic mix of antique and vintage wooden chairs and additional sofas.
-The walls are painted a beautiful blue colour which brightens up the space.
-Decoration is in the form or taxidermy trophy heads adorning the walls plus ornate mirrors and antique art work.
-With reclaimed wooden floor boards throughout and a terrific tin tile ceiling in the front bar, it’s a stunning pub to visit where you can enjoy a drink, weekend lunch or evening meal.
+The walls are painted a beautiful blue colour which brightens up space.
+The decoration is in the form of taxidermy trophy heads adorning the walls along with ornate mirrors and antique artwork.
+With reclaimed wooden floorboards throughout and a terrific tin tile ceiling in the front bar, it’s a stunning pub to visit where you can enjoy a drink, weekend lunch or evening meal.

-They also have seating outside and on a sunny day they take additional tables and chairs outside to accommodate their clients who want to dine alfresco.
-This is a dog friendly pub so feel free to take your pooch along.
+They also have seating outside, and on a sunny day, they take additional tables and chairs outside to accommodate their clients who want to dine alfresco.
+This is a dog-friendly pub so feel free to bring your pooch along.
 They have a jar of doggie treats on the bar and drinking bowls available.
 You’ll probably spot George, their adorable Weimaraner dog wandering around so say hello to him.
-Tomorrow 22 October they are hosting Dogtober where they are inviting dog owners to bring their four legged friends along for a bit of tail wagging.
-So get along there and meet other dog lovers.

 The Cellars Pub Information